South Huntington, New York: Education

+Schools

+Public

 South Huntington Union Free School District's Walt Whitman High School in 2024 was ranked a top three public high school in Suffolk County, NY.
 South Huntington Union Free School District Ranked in 2024 in the top six Suffolk County School Districts.

 Funding for the 48 classroom Walt Whitman High School was approved in February 1950.
 A new high school was needed because of the large population growth in the school district.
 The cost of over $3,100,000 included purchasing 32 acres in South Huntington.
 Capacity for the school was set at 1,500.
 Groundbreaking took place on March 14, 1955.
 The school opened on Sept.
 6, 1956.

 Enrollment for the 2015–16 school year for Walt Whitman High School was 1,898.